alsterverse/wp-syncs/README.md

 When a post, term or attachment is deleted it will be deleted on all multisites and the `sync_id` will be deleted.

+### WP CLI

+You can run `wp syncs sync` to synchronizes all posts from one site to all other sites.

 ## License

 MIT © Isotop